Ready For The Time Change? Here Are Tips To Stay Healthy During Dark Days Ahead

 "The internal clock has to catch up, and it takes a day or two to adjust to the new time," Turek says.

-Scientists have documented that the shift to daylight saving time in the spring, when we lose an hour of sleep, can increase the risk of heart attacks, strokes and traffic accidents.
+Scientists have documented that the shift to daylight saving time in the spring, when we lose an hour of sleep, is linked to an increased risk of heart attacks and traffic accidents.

 These studies are a reminder of just how sensitive we are to time and rhythm.
 Over the last 20 years, scientists have documented that, in addition to the master clock in our brains, every cell in our body has a time-keeping mechanism.
 These clocks help regulate important functions such as sleep and metabolism.
 And increasingly, there's evidence that when our habits — such as when we eat and sleep — are out of sync with our internal clocks, it can harm us.